-Paul Simon has written some of the most incisive and moving tunes in the American canon.
-Ahead of the broadcast of "Homeward Bound: A GRAMMY Salute To The Songs Of Paul Simon," here are 15 Simon songs you need to know.
+Paul Simon has written some of the most incisive, moving tunes in the American canon.
+Ahead of the rebroadcast of "Homeward Bound: A GRAMMY Salute To The Songs Of Paul Simon," which will re-air on May 31 on CBS, here are 15 Simon songs you need to know.

 When Paul Simon announced his retirement from touring, he was clear about his intended pursuits in his autumn years: Spirituality, neuroscience and the occasional one-off gig benefiting the environment.
 (Ideally in "acoustically pristine halls," he clarified.)